So you’ve decided that you want to bulk up and shed your body fat down to 10%, and you want to achieve it right now.

 Unlike steady-state cardio, which is commonly completed for longer amounts of time, 30 minutes of HIIT training is more than enough to achieve great results.
 You will be able to burn fat without losing muscle or wasting hours doing cardio.

-Try out our FGT HIIT class, which utilises challenging bodyweight moves with Dynamic Movement Training techniques, or a circuit training class.
+Try out our FGT HIIT class, which utilises challenging bodyweight moves with Dynamic Movement Training techniques, a circuit training or MetaFit class.
 Both will help you build muscle while shredding body fat.

 Lifting weights is key in building muscle, but it can also help you trim your body fat.
 Lifting heavy weights at a moderate number of reps burns significantly more calories than lighter weights at higher reps, so pick up a couple of dumbbells that will challenge you.